Stable Matching: Dealing with Changes in Preferences: Proofs of Correctness of Algorithms , and

-\begin{lemma} If Algorithm~\ref{alg:daalgorithm_firm_both_sides} returns a matching, it must be stable under both $A$ and $B$. \end{lemma} \begin{proof} Suppose the algorithm returns perfect matching $\mu$ and assume, without loss of generality, it has blocking pair $(w, f)$ with respect to $A$.
-That is $w >_f^A \mu(f)$ and $f >_w^A \mu(w)$.
-Then $f$ must have proposed to $w$ during some iteration of the algorithm in room $R_A$ and been rejected for some firm $f'$ that $w$ preferred(under $A$), and $w$ eventually ends up with $\mu(w)$ which it prefers the most.
-Hence $\mu(w) >_w^A f$ which contradicts our assumption that $(w, f)$ is a blocking pair. \end{proof}
+\begin{proof}[Proof of \Cref{lem:daalgorithm_firm_both_sides3}] Suppose the algorithm returns a perfect matching $\mu$, and assume, without loss of generality, that it has a blocking pair $(w, f)$ with respect to $A$.
+That is, $w >_f^A \mu(f)$ and $f >_w^A \mu(w)$.
+Then $f$ must have proposed to $w$ during some iteration of the algorithm in room $R_A$ and been rejected for some firm $f'$ that $w$ preferred (under $A$).
+Eventually, $w$ ends up with $\mu(w)$, which it prefers the most.
+Hence, $\mu(w) >_w^A f$, contradicting the assumption that $(w, f)$ is a blocking pair. \end{proof}